 - Dance and bob with you

-They are often considered the great dane of the parrot world.
-Not only are they outgoing and social; they can become destructive if left alone for too long.
-To help with training and enrichment, hyacinths need lots of wooden toys and branches.
-This will help curb their chewing habits.
+They’re often considered the Great Dane of the parrot world.
+While they’re outgoing and social, they can become destructive if left alone for too long.
+To assist with training and enrichment, hyacinths need wooden toys and branches.

 Even with plenty of enrichment toys, hyacinths need to spend ample time outside of their cage.
 This should be matched with strict training routines.
-Because they’re so intelligent, hyacinths can become excellent friends, so long as they’re given a strong relationship with their owners.
+Because they’re so intelligent, hyacinths can become good friends with you.

-If provided with their ideal 8 hours of attention each day, hyacinths are very loyal.
-They will prefer their owner above everyone else, and get excited when they see you.
-You may find the parrot dancing, singing, or flapping its wings each time you enter the room.
+Hyacinths are very loyal.
+They will prefer their owner above everyone else and get excited when they see you.
+You may find your parrot dancing, singing, or flapping its wings each time you enter the room.

-Contrary to popular belief, lovebirds don’t need a companion in their cage to remain happy.
-Instead, they’re capable of bonding tightly with owners, so long as they’re given the right amount of time and affection.
-These little parrots are usually no more than 8 inches in length.
-This makes it easy to place a lovebird on your shoulder and go about your day.
+Lovebirds don’t need a companion in their cage to remain happy.
+Instead, they’re capable of bonding with their owners as long as they’re given the right amount of time and affection.
+Lovebirds are usually no more than 8 inches in length, making it easy to place a lovebird on your shoulder and go about your day.

-Most of all, lovebirds show affection by chattering and whistling.
+Lovebirds show affection by chattering and whistling.
 Yours will squeak and sing as it explores the home with you, perched happily on your shoulder.
-Even if you place it somewhere else, the lovebird will eagerly fly back to its favorite perch: you.
-With a lifespan of around 20 years, they provide companionship for decades.
+Even if you place it somewhere else, the lovebird will eagerly fly back to you.
+With a lifespan of 10-15 years, they provide companionship for a long time.

-Unfortunately, these are very territorial birds.
-Lovebirds attach themselves to either their owner or another bird.
+Lovebirds are territorial.
+They attach themselves to either their owner or another bird.
 With this comes a tendency to show jealousy toward any other pet in the household.
-When buying a lovebird, remember to keep up training, daily socializing, and positive reinforcement.
+When you get a lovebird, keep up the training, daily socializing, and positive reinforcement.

 Why Isn’t My Parrot Affectionate?

-Even if you get a cuddly parrot breed, you may find it’s not interested in snuggling.
+Even if you get a cuddly parrot breed, you may find that it’s disinterested in snuggling.
 This will depend on: